starlake-ai/starlake/README.md

 # What is Starlake ?
-starlake is a declarative text based tool that enables analysts and engineers to extract, load, transform and orchestrate their data pipelines.
+Starlake is a declarative text based tool that enables analysts and engineers to extract, load, transform and orchestrate their data pipelines.

 ![](docs/static/img/starlake-draw.png)